 Kee stands naked in a barn filled with cows.
 She’s pregnant, don’t you see?
 It does not make right Julian’s death nor the needless violence but it does mean something, Theo understands.
 She is worth protecting in this world.
 Theo takes her away from the Fishes, away from the public, and begins to transport her to the coast, alone.

-Post-apocalyptic Britain is otherworldly.
+In Children of Men, post-apocalyptic Britain is otherworldly.
 Theo and Kee stop on the road at an abandoned schoolhouse waiting for a rendez-vous.
 A deer trots through the hallways.
 There are torn down posters, and tables and chairs flipped over.
 The place has been ransacked—and why not?
 No one has needed it in years.
 Kee’s baby, however, will need it.

 Theo was a father once, in a slightly different time.
 He and Julian had a baby boy named Dylan.
 He passed away during a flu epidemic, before he reached the age of five.
 There was nothing that could be done.
 It just happened.
 Theo and Julian went their separate ways.
 Kee gives birth in a refugee camp.
 A little baby girl.

 It feels fitting, in a universe with such violence perpetrated by men and soldiers, for a strong, young woman to give birth to a girl.
 Children of Men is a story about men and the destruction of men.
 There are arguably two main female characters—Julian, strong and beautiful and killed so soon and so swiftly—and Kee, just as strong and passionate and capable.
 In a world without children, it’s men that rip at each other’s throats, start wars, make bombs.
 With the birth of Kee’s child, though, it seems appropriate for the dawn of a new era to begin, one that focuses on women and the strength of women in the rise of the failure of men.